2011 Mar 17

 I’m eating a lot more than in my very first retreat.
 I have had zero food cravings since the lights went out.
 All this watery food is perfectly satisfying.
 Sometimes, under stresses described above, I have overeaten, but nothing worse.

 The day after, I was besieged again with the porno hell visions.
 And they were getting gnarlier by the minute.
 I had been pretty passive in regards to the imagery playing on the screen, mistakenly viewing it as entertainment.
 Finally I put my foot down and started concentrating on the dark screen they were playing on.
 Interestingly, I found the screen both behind and in front of the imagery.
 Concentration instantly dispelled them.
 A beautiful, calming image of Buddha appeared.
 I had a pleasant sensation of concentration, of denseness in my forehead.
 I started to meditate for a minute.
-While some kind of purification of them had taken place a couple days before, it seemed only an act of will would finish the job.
+While autonomic purification of them had taken place a couple days before, it seemed only an act of will would finish the job.
 Again, I felt a big relief.

 Clearly, this swirling, subjective imagery is not to be indulged.
 It is high levels of melatonin combined with habitual worry and the contents of my shadow in an inaccessible form.
 Only darkness is what is actually here.
 Paying attention to the imagery obviously leads downhill.
 Concentrating on the darkness takes effort.
 Maybe this dark retreating business is not the piece of cake I have been expecting.
+[Note: I would learn later that, most of the time, attention is best kept on bodily rhythms, not the visual field.]

 Anyway, the hellish imagery disappeared, the Buddha image appeared.
 There was a calm, pleasant feeling of concentration, of intensity in my forehead.
 I meditated for a minute without effort.
 Maybe there is something to this meditation business.

-On Thursday, another vaulted ceiling appeared, again a in dream that continued after I awoke.
+On Thursday, another vaulted ceiling appeared, again in a dream that continued after I awoke.
 This time, I could see a whole, large room.
 (Usually ceilings are narrow, like those of a tunnel.)
 It was like a painted cinder block Quonset hut.
 The colors were pleasant pastels, and there were windows.

 When the ventilation system stopped a second time early Saturday morning, I threw in the towel.
 The charge controller, it turned out, was preventing the battery from charging fully and discharging sufficiently to allow a good power cycle.

 I think all these technical failures point to my chronic, rigid dependence on my mind and my lonesome habits.
 Still the same lesson over and over.
-However, the retreat catalyzed some common sense in me, and within a few days, success both in resolving tension with the girlfriend to me and in reaching out to my good social organizer friend.
+However, the retreat catalyzed some common sense in me, and within a few days, success both in resolving tension with my girlfriend and in reaching out to my good social organizer friend.
 It is good to feel some love and conviviality again.

 Especially including its aftermath, this retreat counts as a semi-success.
 I have not written about it much, but I view the re-emergence of love in a person as a criterion of success of the conjecture.
 At some point I will dare to call this a hypothesis, not merely a conjecture.
 But put to the test, much evidence in support of it continues to be generated, and little to the contrary.